-In an effort to aid motivated students considering environmental careers, SWS proudly provides National Science Foundation-funded opportunities for undergraduate students from underrepresented groups to participate in the SWS Annual Meeting.
-These opportunities are structured to maximize exposure to career options in wetland science and include individual mentors paired with the students, career mini-workshops and a luncheon.
-Spaces are also secured by the SWS Multicultural Mentoring Program coordinator for students wishing to present papers or posters in the meeting's scientific agenda.
+In an effort to aid motivated students considering environmental careers, SWS proudly provides National Science Foundation-funded opportunities for undergraduate and graduate students from underrepresented groups to participate in the SWS Annual Meeting.
+These opportunities are structured to maximize exposure to career options in wetland science and include individual mentors paired with the students, career workshops and a luncheon.
+Spaces are also secured by the SWS Multicultural Mentoring Program director for students wishing to present papers or posters in the meeting's scientific agenda.

 SWaMMP student Ashanti Shaprio presenting her poster at the SWS Annual Meeting

 SWaMMP student Gabriela Judd presenting her award-winning poster at the SWS Annual Meeting

 SWaMMP student Marco Fernandez at the SWS Annual Meeting poster session